As an Amazon Associate I earn from qualifying purchases.

 Take the softened butter and the seasonings and mix together in a or .

 Pulsate the food processor several times.
 You may want to push the putter down to keep mixing it together.
 When it is completely mixed, scrape it out of the processor bowl and onto some plastic wrap.
 Shape the plastic wrap around the compound butter to the shape of a log.

 Stick the cajun compound butter in the fridge and let chill before making the steaks.

 The Flemming Family Beef steaks are truly special.
 They flash freezer their steaks allowing for the beef to freezer faster allowing the fresh beef to freeze quickly and protect it longer and keeping it closer to its fresh state when it thaws.
 I have never experienced beef flash-frozen, I could completely tell the difference.

 To get the steaks ready, make sure they have completely thawed if they are frozen, and let them set out of 30 minutes to get them up to room temperature.
-Season them with cajun seasoning or mix a second batch of the seasonings you put in the compound butter.
+Season them with or mix a second batch of the seasonings you put in the compound butter.

 I love cooking steaks in my cast iron skillet.
 Get the skillet screaming hot and melt butter in it then immediately put the seasoned steaks down in the pan.